kollinmurphy/math4610/hw3/README.md

 ## Task 3

 I was able to link the object files from each function using the command `gcc -o testRootFinding testRootFinding.c *.o -lm`.
-My results were as follows:
+Without the `-lm` flags it was throwing errors, saying that it wasn't able to properly link the files.
+My final working results were as follows:

 ![task3](img/task3.png)

 ## Task 4

-I was able to successfully create a shared library of my code.
+I was able to successfully create a shared library of my code as follows.

 ![task4](img/task4.png)